 A Master’s degree in International Marketing and Entrepreneurship will provide you with a solid foundation on which to build your international marketing career or start your own entrepreneurial venture.
 You will gain a clear grasp of international marketing strategy and how innovative approaches to new business creation can be applied across international borders - opening the door to global opportunities.

 Modern marketers must be creative and ethical.
 They must innovate and consider the impact of marketing on wider society.
 Our curriculum aims to develop your creativity and critical thinking.
 Core modules such as International Marketing Strategy and Planning and Theories and Practice of Entrepreneurship will equip you with an understanding of the strategic and functional aspects of international marketing, the challenges international marketers face and the range of economic, sociological, psychological and managerial theories of enterprise creation and development.

-90% of the University of Essex’s postgraduate graduates are in employment or further study (Graduate Outcomes 2021).
 Many of our graduates go on to set up their own businesses or manage marketing activities in organisations of all sizes.
 Recent graduate destinations include high profile organisations and SMEs such as:

 Read our graduate profiles to find out the types of organisations our Masters students go on to work for.

 Our Student Support team work closely with the University’s Employability and Careers service to help you with careers information and advice and CV support.
 They will help you find work experience, internships, placements and voluntary opportunities and provide access to employer talks on campus.
 We also work closely with the Essex Startups team to support our budding entrepreneurs get their business ideas off the ground.